Food insecurity and famine in South Sudan: Effects

+Responses (2017)

 A mass humanitarian effort focused on responding to the famine declaration.
 Still, there were significant challenges for agencies delivering food in famine affected areas.
 Fighting prevented civilians from reaching food distribution sites.
 In other cases, civilians reported that food they received was taken by soldiers involved in the fighting.
 UN officials said President Salva Kiir Mayardit was blocking food deliveries to some areas, though Kiir said on 21 February that the government would allow "unimpeded access" to aid organizations.

-In addition, parts of South Sudan did not have rain in two years.
-According to United Nations Food and Agriculture Organization Representative Serge Tissot, "Our worst fears have been realised.
-Many families have exhausted every means they have to survive.
-The people are predominantly farmers and war has disrupted agriculture.
-They’ve lost their livestock, even their farming tools.
-For months there has been a total reliance on whatever plants they can find and fish they can catch."

-The reports also warned that about 5.5 million people, half of South Sudan's population, were expected to suffer food shortages and insecurity by July 2017.
-According to Jeremy Hopkins, the South Sudan representative for the UN children's agency, more than 200,000 children were at risk of death from malnutrition in the country.

-Responses

 Government of South Sudan

 Days after the declaration of famine, the government raised the price of a business visa from $100 to $10,000, mostly aimed at aid workers, citing a need to increase government revenue.
 U.N. officials said that President Salva Kiir Mayardit was blocking food deliveries to some areas.

 United Nations

 In 2016 several UN agencies and other relief agencies intensified their efforts, setting a new record for post-independence South Sudan by reaching four million people with 265,000 metric tons of food assistance and $13.8 million in cash assistance.
 According to the UN Children's Fund Deputy Executive Director and UN Assistant Secretary General Justin Forsyth, "Nobody should be dying of starvation in 2017.
 There is enough food in the world, we have enough capability in terms of the humanitarian community.
 In South Sudan, UNICEF has 620 feeding centres for severely malnourished children, so the places where children are dying are places we can't get to, or get to only occasionally.
 If there was access, we could save all of these children's lives."
 Furthermore, UNICEF warned that more than 1 million children in South Sudan are subjected to malnutrition.

+The World Food Programme carried out relief operations throughout the war, mitigating the risk of famine in other areas including the Northern Bahr el Ghazal state.